hanscappelle/android-darkmode-example/README.md

     }
 ```

+For older API levels there is code in the project also, it uses `AppCompatDelegate.setDefaultNightMode`
+instead of `UiModeManager`.
+Also the `DarkMode` enum I've create in this app is completely
+optional and only added to manage difference between both API levels.

-Info on how to force dark mode if you don't want to extend the `DayNight` theme:
+Info on how to force dark mode if you don't want to extend from a `DayNight` theme:
 https://developer.android.com/develop/ui/views/theming/darktheme#force-dark

+TODO: create a branch with that example also

 Specific web content info:
 https://developer.android.com/develop/ui/views/theming/darktheme#web-content